Home - Soup and Stew - Pappa al Pomodoro (Tuscan Tomato and Bread Soup)

 Instructions

-• Put 2 cups of the bread cubes in a blender or food processor along with the water, ยผ cup olive oil, garlic and ยฝ teaspoon salt.
+• Put 2 cups of the bread cubes in a blender or food processor along with â…” cup water, ¼ cup olive oil, 2 garlic cloves, peeled and smashed with blade of a knife, and ½ teaspoon salt.
 Blend to form a smooth paste.

 • Add the bread mixture to the tomatoes and stir.
 If the soup seems very thick, add a little bit more water to thin it out.
 The texture should be dense and creamy, but still spoonable.
 Cook for a few minutes, then remove from the heat.